What are polyols?

 Experts in diabetes management advise that if less than 10 grams of sugar replacers (polyols) is consumed, that serving is considered a “free food.”
 Above 10 grams, subtract half of the grams of sugar replacers (polyols) from the grams of total carbohydrate and then calculate the exchanges.

 The name of the polyol appears in the ingredient list.
-The words “sugar alcohol” or the specific name of the polyol may also appear in the Nutrition Facts panel.
+The words “sugar alcohol” or the specific name of the polyol may also appear in the Nutrition Facts label.

 Sweetness varies among the sugar replacers (polyols) and depends in part on the products in which they are used.
 They vary in sweetness from about half as sweet as the same amount of sugar to equally as sweet as sugar.
 Sometimes combining sugar replacers (polyols) gives a more pleasant taste.